 Column 7 - Enter the total settlement as minus the elevation change since installation.
 This is obtained by changing the sign of the current data in Column 6 and adding this value to the previous entry in Column 7.
 Column 8 - Enter the height of the fill at the surface as determined by survey (optional).

-Column 9 - Enter the height of fill above original ground in total feet.
+Column 9 - Enter the height of fill above original ground to the nearest 0.1 m.